What is a Home Equity Line of Credit?

 How long do I have to own my home before I can apply for a Home Equity Line of Credit?

 There isn’t a certain time frame for owning your home before you can apply for a Home Equity Line of Credit.
 It’s a matter of when you will have enough equity in your home.
 If you are putting 20% down when you purchase your home, you may be able to apply for a HELOC at the same time you apply for your mortgage.
-Many people like to do this so that they can begin to make improvements to their home as soon as they move in.
+Many people like to do this so that they can begin to make improvements as soon as they move in.

 Home Equity Line of Credit RatesEffective as of April 25, 2019